-Archstone’s detox inpatient Florida program ensures a person goes through detox with the least amount of discomfort.
+Archstone’s detox inpatient Florida program ensures a person goes through the initial stage of rehab with the least amount of discomfort.
 Furthermore, the 24/7 supervision and medical care our clinical staff provide make the whole experience as safe as humanly possible.
-Which is exactly how marijuana detox in Florida should be – safe, comfortable, and efficient.
+Which is exactly how marijuana addiction treatment in Florida should be – safe, comfortable, and efficient.

 Therapy is key to long-term wellbeing

-Following a successful marijuana detox in Florida center of ours, a person can move on to the next stage of healing.
+Following a successful first phase of addiction treatment Florida with us, a person can move on to the next stage of healing.
 At Archstone, we employ a variety of methods that help the person overcome their addiction.
 But, also, to understand what led to it, as well as to obtain invaluable knowledge that will help them in their new life.
 To that end, our patients can benefit from various treatment options:

 - Trauma Treatment;